mstrlaw/mstrlaw/src/posts/2021-12-25-playing-pokemongo-only-with-folks-wearing-a-levis-t-shirt.md

 <p class="u-ImageDescription">Testing the app.</p>

-And there you go!
-A very rudimentary way of having some fun-with-friends: "*Hey, who can spot the most Levimons out there? — Ah there’s a ton of ’em here!*"

 ## In The Wild

 After walking for 1h, I spotted *at least* 20 people wearing it! 🙈